DUNE/femb_python/README.md

 Running `femb_init_board` will present you with the available choices.

-## Installing on Scientific Linux 6
+## Installing on Scientific Linux 5 or 6

-You must have the `git` package installed to do anything.
+In SL 5 or 6, an older c++ compiler must be used.
+This means we have to use an older version of ROOT as well as Python 2.
+Some functionality may not work, such as the C++ scripts and possibly other modules that haven't been tested with Python 2.
+SL5 also doesn't have git, so you must download a tagged release from Github.

 To build ROOT, you must also have some other packages.